 You can apply for the credits after completing all online modules.

-For the training, you will need to invest two full days for the onsite training and approximately 4 hours per week for the online training (4-6 weeks long).
-For gathering and submitting portfolio materials, the timing will vary based on what you already have created but expect to spend approximately 10-20 hours preparing your materials and submitting them for review.
-You will have six months to apply your learning and prepare your eportfolio.
+For the training, you will need to invest 40 hours for the online learning.
+For gathering and submitting portfolio materials, the timing will vary based on what you already have created but expect to spend approximately 40 hours for the portfolio You will have six months to apply your learning and prepare your eportfolio.

 Absolutely!
 This certification is appropriate for classroom educators or those who work closely with classroom educators.
 Portfolio materials can focus on preK-12 learning activities or on work training and developing educators.